qmj0923/SPARQL-PLY/README.md

 ## Data Structure

-This parser defines several data structures, referred to as query components, to represent the syntax of SPARQL queries.
+This parser defines several data structures, referred to as query components, to represent the structure of a SPARQL query.
 Here are some figures to illustrate them.
 See the source code in `sparql_ply/components.py` for more details.

 ### Query